AdobeDocs/journey-optimizer.es-ES/help/using/code-based/get-started-code-based.md

 <!--[!DNL Journey Optimizer] allows you to compose and deliver content on any inbound surface in a developer-focused workflow.
 You can leverage all the personalization capabilities, and preview what will be published.
 The content can be static (images, text, JSON, HTML) or dynamic (offers, decisions, recommendations).
 You can also insert custom content actions in your omni-channel journeys.-->

+>[!CAUTION]
+>
+>Actualmente en [!DNL Journey Optimizer] solo puede crear experiencias basadas en código utilizando **campañas**.

-Cuando [vaya a crear una campaña](../campaigns/create-campaign.md#configure), seleccione **Experiencia basada en código (Beta)** como su acción y defina la configuración básica.
+Cuando usted [creación de una campaña](../campaigns/create-campaign.md#configure), seleccione **Experiencia basada en código** como su acción y defina la configuración básica.

 >[!NOTE]
 >
->Si es la primera vez que crea una experiencia web, asegúrese de seguir los requisitos previos descritos en [esta sección](code-based-prerequisites.md).
+>Si es la primera vez que crea una experiencia basada en código, asegúrese de seguir los requisitos previos descritos en [esta sección](code-based-prerequisites.md).

 <!--Discover the detailed steps to create a code-based campaign in this video.-->